tarellel/theworkaround.com/_posts/2016-12-15-mapping-an-arcgis-parcel-dataset-as-a-mapbox-tileset.md

 And what about the EXEMPT and Vacant properties?
 Well the majority of them consists of Churches, Post Offices, Government Buildings, the Airport, and unclassified BLM land.
 And yes there are quite a few in the generate area.
-This is an area heavily funded by the government, we're also a city bordering the edge of several reservations.
+This is the surrounding area is heavily funded by the government, we're also a city bordering the edge of several reservations.

 ### Lets convert it to a GeoJson file for vectoring

-For those of you who who don't know, Postgres has amazing support for exporting data as [json](http://www.json.org/).
+For those of you who have never used used it, Postgres has amazing support for exporting data as [json](http://www.json.org/).
-Some people seem to be unaware that you can resolve to exporting your database queries in various formats.
+Some people seem to be unaware that you can resolve to exporting your database queries in different data formats.
 And some databases (such as Postgres) also allow you to export your database query returns to various file formats.

 I can assure you, I didn't get this right on the first even second try.